 How long should I invest for?

 Good question.
-We believe investing in a stocks and shares ISA is for the long term (at least five years); so it isn’t suitable if you need quick access to cash.
+We believe investing in a stocks and shares ISA is for the medium to long term (at least five years); so it isn’t suitable if you need quick access to cash.

 Long-term investing also gives you more time to recover from possible losses during dips in the market.